-Did you know that when a tree is injured, the wound lives inside of the tree as the tree grows over the damage?
+When a tree is injured, the wound lives inside of the tree, and the tree grows over the damage.
+Trees don’t heal, they seal.
 This is why you must prune carefully, so as to not cause lifelong damage to the tree.
-Understanding the difference between pruning young and mature trees is an important step in pruning correctly.
-Without this knowledge, you could take years off the life of a tree.
+To prune correctly, you need to understand the difference between pruning young and mature trees.
+Incorrect pruning can take years off the life of your tree.

 What’s the Difference?